-The 2016 report was filled with shocking accounts from the frontline of today’s NHS fill these reports.
-A dozen evidence-based warnings have been issued by Royal Colleges, trade unions and think tanks, all with a repeating theme – that care is not just under pressure, but is becoming unsafe.
-The NHS Support Federation summarises them in a new investigation which reveals how the government is gambling on the resilience of staff and patients in the face of a lack of resources.
+The 2016 report was filled with shocking accounts from the frontline of today’s NHS.
+A dozen evidence-based warnings had been issued by Royal Colleges, trade unions and think tanks, all with a repeating theme - that care is not just under pressure, but is becoming unsafe.
+The NHS Support Federation investigation revealed how the government was gambling on the resilience of staff and patients in the face of a lack of resources.

 The Royal College of Physicians identified that 80% of those asked said they were worried about the ability of their service to deliver safe patient care.
-The Royal College of Midwives’ research revealed that 40% of maternity units are having to close temporarily because they cannot cope with demand and there are safety concerns.
+The Royal College of Midwives’ research revealed that almost 50% of maternity units are having to close temporarily because they cannot cope with demand and there are safety concerns.